xiaochen-db/smart-pip-magic/README.md

 # Smart pip magic
 A alternative pip magic to jupyter's %pip.
-It shows if you need to restart python after %smart_pip install based on if existing imported modules are affected.
+It shows if you need to restart python after %pip install based on if existing imported modules are affected.

 ## Install
 ```